 Duckweed

-Another type of broad-leafed plant that betta fish and their owners enjoy is Hygrophila.
-The plant leaves are liked by most of the betta for relaxation or resting.
-Hygrophila can grow up 25-30 inches which is sufficient for covering your shy items in the tank.
+Another type of lace-leafed plant that betta fish and their owners enjoy is Hygrophila.
+The plant leaves form a soft forest that betta enjoy for relaxation or resting.
+Hygrophila can grow up to 4 inches tall, so ensure sufficient tank depth to let the plant grow freely.

-The plant is brilliant green, with broad, spreading leaves that form stunning patterns and odd forms.
-Water Wisteria’s form fluctuates depending on how and where it’s placed.
-It can be grown in a 10-gallon tank.
+The plant is brilliant green, with broad, lace-patterned leaves that form a stunning display.
+Water Wisteria’s overall form depends on its placement in the tank.
+It can be grown in a 10-gallon tank as a mid-to background plant.

 Amazon Frogbit